 I doe more and more fall in Love with the contentments and innocent Pleasures of Countrey Life. – Lady Anne Clifford, Diary, 1652

-We left the stunningly clean and well equipped Pennine View campsite in very good time this morning to dally in the little market town of Kirby Stephen, firstly to have breakfast, and secondly to browse in a brilliantly well-stocked outdoor equipment shop called Mad about Mountains, which we could not have chanced upon at a better time.
+We left the stunningly clean and well-equipped Pennine View campsite in very good time this morning to dally in the little market town of Kirby Stephen, firstly to have breakfast, and secondly to browse in a brilliantly well-stocked outdoor equipment shop called Mad about Mountains, which we could not have chanced upon at a better time.
 Stephen bought a better pair of gloves to protect his damaged hand, and I replaced my beloved waterproof trousers which had started to delaminate and were letting in an awful lot of water, leaving me cold and soaking wet.
 I may share with you, confidentially, that my clothes size is rather smaller than it was before!
-Mad About Mountains manager Heidi suggested I consider donating the old pair to Mountain Rescue – and while I think this pair was a bit far gone for that, in general I think that’s a great idea and one which I hadn’t considered before.
+Mad About Mountains manager Heidi suggested I consider donating the old pair to Mountain Rescue – and whilst I think this pair was a bit far gone for that, in general I think it’s a great idea, and one which I hadn’t considered before.

 Bolstered thus by coronation chicken baguette and the cathartic pleasure of spending money on high quality outdoor clothing, we started our walk proper down a quiet B-road with farmland spreading out on either side.
-The air was very still, warm and full of moisture, and although overcast was rather beautiful: everything was pale green and cream, from the frothy Queen Anne’s lace, fields full of dandelion clocks and daisies, to the puffy white clouds in various shades of pale grey.
+The air was very still, warm and full of moisture, and although overcast was rather beautiful: everything was pale green and cream, from the frothy Queen Anne’s lace and fields full of dandelion clocks and daisies, to the puffy white clouds in various shades of pale grey.
 Perfect walking conditions.

 The hedgerows were full of moisture, which might have explained why the small white butterfly in the header photo was still enough on the lady’s smock to let me get close enough to photograph it.
 Or it might have just emerged and was still hardening off its wings.
 Further down the lane a patch of horsetail was beaded with tiny droplets of last night’s rain, a miniature vision of a Paleozoic forest.